 My wife and I purchased a leasehold house in Gunnersbury.
 Conveyancing and Clydesdale mortgage went though with no issue.
 I have received a letter from someone saying they have taken over the freehold.
 Attached was a demand for arrears of ground rent dating back to 1997.
 The conveyancing solicitor in Gunnersbury who acted for me is not around.
 What should I do?

 First make enquiries of HMLR to make sure that this person is indeed the registered owner of the freehold reversion.
 You do not need to incur the fees of a Gunnersbury conveyancing lawyer to do this as you can do this on the Land Registry website for less than a fiver.
 You should note that regardless, even if this is the legitimate freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

 My wife and I have hit a brick wall in trying to purchase the freehold in Gunnersbury.
 Can the Leasehold Valuation Tribunal adjudicate on premiums?

 if there is a absentee freeholder or if there is dispute about the premium for a lease extension, under the Leasehold Reform, Housing and Urban Development Act 1993 it is possible to make an application to the First-tier Tribunal (Property Chamber) to determine the sum to be paid.

-An example of a Freehold Enfranchisement case for a Gunnersbury premises is 169 Southfield Road in September 2013. the tribunal decided that the premium to be paid in respect of the collective enfranchisement should be £51,203 This case related to 2 flats.
-The unexpired lease term was 64.64 years.
+An example of a Freehold Enfranchisement matter before the tribunal for a Gunnersbury residence is 169 Southfield Road in September 2013. the tribunal decided that the premium to be paid in respect of the collective enfranchisement should be £51,203 This case was in relation to 2 flats.
+The number of years remaining on the existing lease(s) was 64.64 years.